msrxse/react-challenges/README.md

 - Implement a function flatten
 - Implement a throttle function
 - Build a traffic light switching colors at intervals and loop indefinitely
+- Create a widget that renders the current time in HH:MM:SS format